-When you bring a new kitten or cat into your home you will firstly have to decide whether your pet will live strictly indoors or will be allowed outside.
+When you bring a new kitten or cat into your home you will first have to decide whether your pet will live strictly indoors or will be allowed outside.
 There are advantages and disadvantages in both cases.

 Free-roaming cats are more prone to illness and a shorter life expectancy as they are at risk of being involved in traffic accidents, attacked by other animals and are exposed to internal and external parasites such as fleas, worms and ear mites.
-Conversely, if your cat never ventures outside you must provide him or her with sufficient physical and mental stimulation, including interaction with you, exercise, toys, scratching post and clean toilet area.
+Conversely, if your cat never ventures outside you must provide him or her with sufficient physical and mental stimulation, including interaction with you, exercise, toys, a scratching post and a clean toilet area.

 Whatever decision you make, following a few simple guidelines to direct your cat’s behaviour can ensure harmony in your cat-loving household.